NoemiVergopolan/page/content/SMAPHB/index.md

 ### Conference Presentation

-I presented this research at the American Geophysical Union 2020 Virtual Fall Meeting.
+This research was presented at the American Geophysical Union 2020 Virtual Fall Meeting.
 Check out the video presentation below for more details on the approach, input data, and validation results.

 {{< youtube id="kw3VqFDLo_4" title="SMAP-HydroBlocks presentation at the American Geophysical Union 2020 Fall Meeting" >}}